Buon Ma Thuot Dak Lak, Vietnam Travel Guide

 Federal holidays can influence business operations, transportation availability, and pricing.
 Plan ahead for these periods.

 Outside of Tet, seasonal business closures are uncommon.
-However, some businesses might have reduced hours during other major holidays, so verify schedules.
+However, some businesses could have reduced opening times during other major holidays, so verify schedules.

 Adhering to local etiquette and cultural norms enriches your travel experience and fosters respectful interactions with the community in Buon Ma Thuot.

 A simple "Xin chào" and a brief inclination of the head or nod is appropriate.
 Addressing elders with respect is a valued custom.
-Modest dress is good for religious sites and ethnic minority villages.
+Modest dress is good for places of worship and ethnic minority villages.

 Observe dining manners and exercise discretion when taking photos.
 These practices show regard for local customs and personal privacy.